dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 ## Resize events

 **SIGWINCH** (SIGnal WINdow CHange) is delivered to the process when the terminal is resized.
-The default action is to ignore it (**SIG_IGN**). notcurses installs a handler for this signal.
-The handler causes notcurses to update its idea of the terminal's size using **TIOCGWINSZ** (see **ioctl_tty(2)**), and generates an **NCKEY_RESIZE** input event (see **notcurses_input(3)**.
+The default action is to ignore it (**SIG_IGN**).
+Notcurses installs a handler for this signal.
+The handler causes Notcurses to update its idea of the terminal's size using **TIOCGWINSZ** (see **ioctl_tty(2)**), and generates an **NCKEY_RESIZE** input event (see **notcurses_input(3)**.
 This signal handler can be inhibited by setting **NCOPTION_NO_WINCH_SIGHANDLER** in **flags**.
 If this is